Skip to main content

 Saint Louis University focuses on reducing and diverting waste when possible.
 However, some items are not recyclable and should be placed in landfill bins.
 Nonrecyclable items include:

-• Non-paper packaging: This includes chip bags, condiment packets, candy and energy bar wrappers.
+• Nonpaper packaging includes chip bags, condiment packets, candy, and energy bar wrappers.

 • Food and liquids: If a recyclable product contains food scraps or liquids, please dispose of these items in landfill bins before placing the container in the recycling bin.

-• Styrofoam: SLU is committed to keeping polystyrene, also known as Styrofoam, off of its campuses.
-However, Styrofoam is a common packaging product purchased off campus.
+• Styrofoam: SLU is committed to keeping polystyrene, also known as Styrofoam, off its campuses.
+However, Styrofoam is a common packaging product purchased off-campus.
 Styrofoam is not recyclable and does not biodegrade in landfills.
-If you purchase products that come in Styrofoam, consider opting for the recyclable product instead, such as a paper container/cup or recyclable plastic container.
+If you purchase products that come in Styrofoam, consider opting for a recyclable product, such as a paper container/cup or recyclable plastic container.
 If you notice Styrofoam being used or sold on campus, please contact the Green Billiken at greenbilliken@slu.edu.